 Transcribe Speech to Text is a note-taking and captioning app for iOS users.
 The tool can automatically transcribe real-time and recorded speech.

 Transcribe works pretty much like Brains, supports around 80 languages, and allows users to export the transcribed memos in word processors.
-The app is free to download on the App store and offers in-app purchases, which makes it pricey as compared to other audio to text programs.
+The app is free to download on the App Store and offers in-app purchases, which makes it pricey as compared to other audio to text programs.

 Google Assistant

-Google Assistant is a personal voice assistant that works on natural language processers – a subset of machine learning neural networks.
-While it creates convenience for personal uses, it can make employees note-taking and voice-related tasks in professional life way streamlined than most other mobile applications.
+Google Assistant is a personal voice assistant that uses natural language processing—a subset of machine learning neural networks.
+While it offers convenience for personal use, it can streamline employees’ note-taking and voice-related tasks in professional life more than most other mobile applications.
+Despite being a flagship Google product, the app is also available for iOS users.
+It helps with typing emails, setting meeting alarms and reminders, controlling smart office devices, and creating custom IFTTT (If This, Then That) commands.

-The Business Potential of Speech To Text Apps
+The Business Potential of Speech to Text Apps

 The monetization models of these apps are very clear.

-Then there are premium apps for individuals.
+- Then there are premium apps for individuals.
 They have packages costing an average $15 per month.
-While most of these applications don’t have fixed quotes for teams, tech economists see such packages coming soon!

 Wrapping Up

-While there are other speech-to-text apps available online for personal and professional use, the 7 covered here are dedicated to note-taking and dictation and are hand-picked in terms of price, functionality, and features.
+These tools are meant to simplify your professional life, make note-taking easier for you and your colleagues, and help you transcribe lengthy audio and export it to multiple formats.
+While there are other speech to text apps available online for personal and professional use, the 7 covered here are dedicated to note-taking and dictation and are handpicked for price, functionality, and features.

-Others you’ll find online include voice-to-text packages from Microsoft, Amazon, and IBM that are either not so economic for business use or are dedicated to super-advanced projects like mobile app development.
-The market also has some free audio-to-text features but they either offer annoying ads, crash during use or are limited in terms of audio hours, word count or accuracy.
+Our favorite pick from the lot is Braina for its free package, robust natural language processing, and support for a wide variety of languages.
+Others you’ll find online include voice-to-text packages from Microsoft, Amazon, and IBM that are either not so economical for business use or are dedicated to super-advanced projects like mobile app development.
+The market also has some free audio-to-text features, but they either offer annoying ads, crash during use, or are limited in terms of audio hours, word count, or accuracy.